daleao/sdv/ImmersiveValley/ImmersiveProfessions/README.md

 ### General Configs
 - `Modkey` _(keybind)_ - The Prospector and Scavenger professions use this key to reveal the locations of key objects currently on the screen.
 If playing on a large screen with wide field of view, this can help locate foragables of mine nodes in large or busy maps.
 The default key is LeftShift for keyboards and LeftShoulder for controllers.
+- `CustomArtisanMachines` _(string array)_ - Add any modded Artisan machines to this list to make them compatible with the Artisan perk (not available in GMCM).
 - `PrestigeProgressionStyle` _(string)_ - Either "StackedStars", "Gen3Ribbons" or "Gen4Ribbons".
 Determines the way your Prestige progression is displayed in the Skills page.

 ### Profession Configs